 - Graduation or attainment of graduation equivalency from a California High School.

 - Enrollment at a college not earlier than the Fall 2001 semester.

-- Undocumented persons must complete an affidavit stating that he/she has filed an application to legalize his or her immigration status, or will do so as soon as he/she is eligible.
+- Undocumented persons must complete an affidavit stating that the student has filed an application to legalize immigration status, or will do so as soon as the student is eligible.

-Question: Does this mean that a student who is a US citizen or an undocumented immigrant, who graduated from a California High School many years ago is also eligible?
+Does this mean that a student who is a US citizen or an undocumented immigrant, who graduated from a California High School many years ago, is also eligible?

-Question: If the student graduated from a California high school several years ago, moved out of state and has now returned to California to attend college – is he/she eligible?
+If the student graduated from a California high school several years ago, moved out of state and has now returned to California to attend college, is that student eligible?

-Question: What if the student is out of status – but has not filed for a change of status through INS?
+What if the student is out of status, but has not filed for a change of status through INS?